lifeinink/my-e-cv/markdown/web_scraper.md

 ```
 ##### Rate Limiting and Failure Tolerance ::RATE
 ###### Tolerating Scraping Failures ::QUEUE
-In the event that a URL couldn't be scraped, an exception was thrown and depending on the iteration of the solution the URL would either be put at the end of the URL queue or skipped.
+When a URL couldn’t be scraped, depending on the iteration of the solution, the URL was put at the end of the URL queue or skipped.
 ```python
             try:
                 result = scrapeURL(driver,selected_url)